learn-co-curriculum/dsc-introduction-to-keras-lab/README.md

 Our first step again is to transform our textual data into a numerical representation.
 As we've started to see in some of our previous lessons on NLP, there are many ways to do this.
 Here, we'll use the `Tokenizer` method from the `preprocessing` module of the Keras package.

 As with our previous work using NLTK, this will transform our text complaints into word vectors.
-(Note that the method of creating a vector is different from our previous work with NLTK; as you'll see, word order will be preserved as oppossed to a bag of words representation.
+(Note that the method of creating a vector is different from our previous work with NLTK; as you'll see, word order will be preserved as opposed to a bag of words representation.
 In the below code, we'll only keep the 2,000 most common words and use one-hot encoding.

 Note that the code block below takes advantage of the following package import from our first code cell above.
 `from keras.preprocessing.text import Tokenizer`